atorus-research/pharmaRTF/cran-comments.md

 ## Resubmission 3
 A note regarding the validation vignette: In certain places in the validation vignette there are helper functions that appear to write to the users default directory.
-These functions only wrote to the users directory during the validation process.
-Once the initital vur_auto.Rds file is created, the test_rtf would not be written for an ordinary user.
+This is to provide an executable functional testing document of the package with the package source code.
+This document is specified in the .Rbuildignore file so it does not execute during package build, but is available to the user to generate.
 In this version I have:

 * Added a \value tag to the write_rtf function documentation